This is a meat sauce suitable for spaghetti, lasagna, ravioli, whatever. It uses an “Equalizer” technique I “invented” by accident.

 This uses an “Equalizer” technique I invented.
 Well, I’m probably not the first, but I’ve never seen or heard of it elsewhere.
 It’s a simple technique that should be easy to adapt for any long-cooking tomato based sauce.

-The big secrets to a Caesar salad that pops are really good fresh romaine, anchovies, and properly emulsified dressing.
+The big secrets to a Caesar salad that pops are really good fresh, crisp romaine, anchovies, and properly emulsified dressing.
 The other ingredients are important too… but those three are where most people take shortcuts that impact the result.